SufficientlySecure/document-viewer/README.md

-# Any Document Viewer
+# Document Viewer

-Any Document Viewer is a fork of the last GPL version of EBookDroid (http://code.google.com/p/ebookdroid/).
+Document Viewer is a fork of the last GPL version of EBookDroid (http://code.google.com/p/ebookdroid/).

 ## Build